-While interviewing is not always easy, there are certain tricks which can be implemented to increase one’s odds of getting the offer and making the hiring manager confident that you are the right applicant.
+While interviewing is not always easy, there are certain interview tips which can be implemented to increase one’s odds of getting the offer and making the hiring manager confident that you are the right applicant.
 Here are 10 ways to do so:

 People are attracted to those who display positive energy, are upbeat and who are optimistic about their career outlook.

 One of the biggest tricks to interviewing is sounding enthusiastic about the position and, by do so ensuring the interviewer that you are interested in the job and are ready to contribute to their team effort.

 The best companies set firm goals and do everything possible to obtain them.
 As a job seeker, you should be no different.

 Prior to interviewing, take the time to write down where you want to be in 1 year, 3 years and 5 years.
 Be specific and map out a step by step plan to ensure that you get there.
 If you live in the midwest but have dreams of moving to New Orleans, Louisiana, make sure to include that in your plan.
 If we don’t know where we are going, our overall achievements are going to end up a fraction of what they could be.
 Be focused and tenacious in your goals and let those ambitions be heard by the hiring company.
 If you’re interviewing for a software developer position, make sure it’s known that you aim to become a senior software developer one day.

 3. Remember it’s what you can do for the employer

 The best way to sell is to talk in terms of what the other person wants.
 If you’re interviewing for a job at Nike, the hiring manager is going to want to hear how you are going to improve the company, not about why getting this role would fulfill your own personal dreams.